anarcat/terms-benchmarks/README.md

    4. switch back
    5. some font tweaks if typometer complains

+The results were saved in the `latency.csv` file.

 Some notes:

  * typometer wasn't configured in any special way: we used the default